arminc/arminc.github.io/_posts/2010-12-07-google-tasks.md

   - google tasks
   - gtasks
   - tasks
+description: I like doing a lot of things, and that means I have a lot of stuff to do that I need to remember.
+I used to create todo text files and that works oke, but you soon end up with a lot of files and the stuff is usually on your PC only.
+This means that when I get an idea or I remember something I want to do I can not add it to the list.
+Yes I can add it somewhere els and then merge it but it means I need to manage multiple input lists and eventually I will forget to merge something.
 ---
 I like doing a lot of things, and that means I have a lot of stuff to do that I need to remember.
 I used to create todo text files and that works oke, but you soon end up with a lot of files and the stuff is usually on your PC only.
 This means that when I get an idea or I remember something I want to do I can not add it to the list.
-Yes I can add it somewhere els and then merge it but it means I need to manage multiple input lists and eventually I will forget to merge something.<!--more-->
+Yes I can add it somewhere els and then merge it but it means I need to manage multiple input lists and eventually I will forget to merge something.

 So I decided I need a change <img src='http://blog.coralic.nl/wp-includes/images/smilies/icon_wink.gif' alt=';)' class='wp-smiley' /> My criteria was: